elemental/elemental-web/source/doc-0.83/core/environment.rst

 .. cpp:function:: Grid& DefaultGrid()

-   Return a process grid built over :cpp:type:`mpi::COMM_WORLD`.
-This is typically used as a means of allowing instances of the :cpp:type:`DistMatrix\<T,MC,MR>` class to be constructed without having to manually specify a process grid, e.g.,
+   Return a process grid built over :cpp:var:`mpi::COMM_WORLD`.
+This is typically used as a means of allowing instances of the :cpp:class:`DistMatrix\<T,MC,MR>` class to be constructed without having to manually specify a process grid, e.g.,

    .. code-block:: cpp